TediShopov/TediShopov.github.io/TootTheLute.md

 ## Visual Polish
 *   Shader graph was utilized to create the bottom layer (Shockwave) of the player attack effect.
-*   Particle systems added game juice on plaers attacks and served as feedback on enemies hit/death.
+*   Particle systems added game juice to players attacks and served as feedback on enemies hit/death.
-*   "Faking" the perception on the enemy split was achieve by tweening blob and shadow size.
+*   The motion of the "blobs" that spawn when slime is killed is "faked" by tweening their size and their shadow size based on elapsed time.

 <div class="project-showcase">